GTAMadman/Vice-City-Rainbomizer/README.md

 - **Traffic Randomizer**: Randomizes vehicles that spawn in traffic, including law enforcement vehicles.
 - **Weapon Randomizer**: Randomizes the weapons that are given to other peds throughout the game.
 - **Pickups Randomizer**: Randomizes pickups throughout the world, including pickups given to you by missions and dropped by peds.
-- **Clothes Randomizer**: Randomizes the player clothing when the game changes the player outfits.
 - **Voice Line Randomizer**: Randomizes the voice lines played in missions and phonecalls.
+- **Cutscene Randomizer**: Randomizes the models used in motion-captured cutscenes.
+- **Mission Randomizer**: Randomizes which mission is started by each mission marker.
+When the randomized mission is complete, the game progresses as if you completed the original.
+- **Player Randomizer**: Randomizes the player outfit between the player and special models on fades.
+- **Ped Randomizer**: Randomizes generic peds, police peds and mission peds.
 - **Autosave**: Automatically creates a savegame in slot 8 upon completing a mission.
 The autosave slot can be changed in the config file.

 ## Supported Versions